 Each type will serve its own unique purpose, and all of them vary in their functions, elements and what they can offer your brand.
 Chances are that your marketing strategy will include at least one of these different market segmentation types, so let’s take a closer look at each.

 So what does demographic segmentation take into account?
-It focuses on a range of information, but predominantly revolves around these elements:
+It focuses on a range of information, but predominantly revolves around these elements

-However, there are many more aspects which are further discussed and debated right here:
+However, there are many more aspects which are further discussed and debated right here: The Pros and Cons of Demographic Segmentation

 It’s fair to say that ‘age’ is an important differentiator with market segmentation.
 And that’s because peoples’ tastes, experiences, needs and wants tend to change over time.
-For example, a middle-school student might want a phone that’s well optimized for social media usage and photo storage, whereas an older professional might be more focused on the integration and UI of business-specific features.
+For example, a middle-school student might want a phone that’s well optimised for social media usage and photo storage, whereas an older professional might be more focused on the integration and UI of business-specific features.

 Whilst demographic segmentation undoubtedly has its fair place in a number of different industries, for some, the basic information it draws is too shallow.